reecebunny/RepositoryArchiveScript/README.md

     Enter the GitHub repository URL: https://github.com/user/repo

-## License
+## License & disclaimer

-This project is licensed under the Gnu GPL 3.0 License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This software is provided "as is," without any express or implied warranties.
+We make no guarantees regarding the functionality, reliability, or suitability of this software for any particular purpose.

+By using this software, you acknowledge that it may not work as intended or may have defects or issues.
+The authors are not liable for any damages or problems that arise from the use of this software.

+If you encounter any issues or bugs, please feel free to report them, but understand that we may not be able to address them.

+For more details on the GNU GPL v3.0, please refer to the LICENSE file.

 ## Contact